Chin Up Chin Up: History

 However, nine months later, in March 2009 lead singer Jeremy Bolen announced on the band's Myspace page that Chin Up Chin Up had indeed broken up and would play their last show on May 15: "I think I can speak for all of us when I say that we really had intentions to keep making music together for an infinite amount of time, but just as this band began in a natural way it is naturally coming to an end.
 Thank you to the hundreds of people who have helped us along the way, we have been truly lucky, and as cliché as it may sound, we could not have done any of this without you."

 Bolen, Burg, and Sharp went on to play in Vacations, and Dye plays drums in Speck Mountain and The Sweeps.

+In May 2024, the band announced they would be reuniting for a show at Wicker Park Fest in Chicago on July 26.
+The band reunited to commemorate the 20-year anniversary of their album, We Should Have Never Lived Like We Were Skyscrapers, and to pay tribute to former bassist Chris Saathoff, who died in February 2004.
+A few days later, the band announced a second reunion show at the Burlington Bar in Chicago on July 27.
+The shows marked the band's first performances in over 15 years.
+No further reunion shows or plans have been announced beyond that.